kendrickchibueze/ATM-ADO.NET/README.md

 ## Usage😃

-* Copy and paste your DataSource in the provided connection string  at the DbContext class constructor.
+* Copy and paste your DataSource name in the provided connection string  at the DbContext class constructor.

-A pragmatic run of ourexecutable assembly looks like this:
+A pragmatic run of our executable assembly looks like this:

 ![](https://raw.githubusercontent.com/kendrickchibueze/-Modern-Node-on-AWS/5d6752d563ac41bcdf4c1419a5337a4dcae2cbf4/aws-images/Screenshot%20(395).png)